 You may apply for your motorcycle license after if you already have a learner's permit or driver's license:

-- You've held your motorcycle learner's permit for at least minimum of 6 months, if you're 16 or 17 years old.
+- You've held your motorcycle learner's permit for at least 6 months.

 - You've passed a California Motorcyclist Safety Program training course (the Basic RiderCourse) administered by the California Highway Patrol, and been issued a Certificate of Completion of Motorcycle Training (DL389)

 Bring the motorcycle class completion certificate to the California DMV, and they'll issue you an interim license valid for 90 days, until you receive your new photo license in the mail.
 The fee is $33